 This call invites two types of proposals: Action to Impact projects or Targeted Research projects.
-This document focuses on the Targeted Research stream.
+This document focuses on the Action to Impact stream.

 This call has up to £200,000 (100% fEC) available to fund projects across both streams.